mariarodr1136/EcoHabitTracker/README.md

 ## Contributing:

 Feel free to submit issues or pull requests for improvements or bug fixes.
 All contributions are welcome to enhance the app’s features or functionality!

+## Contact

+If you have any questions or feedback, feel free to reach out at [mrodr.contact@gmail.com](mailto:mrodr.contact@gmail.com).